-- 15. Make one of the walls "super elastic" by giving it a COR greater than 1. - 16.
+- 15. Make one of the walls "super elastic" by giving it a COR greater than 1.
+(This is like the bumper in a pinball machine.) - 16.
 Run your program and observe the effect of the collisions on the motion of the ball.